MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/faq.md

  -	Email account isn’t configured with server-side sync for appointments, contacts, and tasks
  -	Your mailbox is inactive

 This means that there is an issue with the Server-Side Synchronization settings on the mailbox.
 Make sure Server-Side Synchronization is set up correctly.
 Note, this requires admin privileges.
-For more information see, [Connect Dynamics 365 for Customer Engagement apps to Exchange Online](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/connect-exchange-online).
+For more information see, [Connect Dynamics 365 apps to Exchange Online](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/connect-exchange-online).

 ## When I track or set the Regarding record on an email or an appointment in Outlook, it goes into a “Pending” state.
 Why?
 Dynamics 365 App for Outlook tracks and synchronizes your mail and calendar data between Outlook (Exchange) and Dynamics 365 via Server-Side Synchronization, which is an asynchronous service that runs in the background approximately every 15 minutes.